gpittarelli/umd-lpc1769/README.md

 ======

 Extract and copy CMSISv2p00_LPC17xx.zip into the folder with the same name in the root of this repository.
-Also find cr\_startup\_lpc176x.c and copy it into each project you want to compile.

 First have CMake installed (version >= 2.4.8), and LPCXpresso (tested with version 5 installed, but should work with any version with the